Resource

 How much alcohol should I be drinking?

-In RA, the majority of guidance on alcohol intake is based on those taking methotrexate.
-Whilst there is no strict guideline for healthcare professionals to follow on this, a number of trusted sources, including the British Society for Rheumatology (BSR) and National Patient Safety Agency (NPSA) recommend that alcohol intake for people taking methotrexate should be well within the guidelines set out nationally.
+British Society for Rheumatology (BSR) and National Patient Safety Agency (NPSA) offer guidance.
+They recommend that alcohol intake when taking methotrexate be well within national guidelines.
 For men and women, this should be no more than 14 units per week.
-Those units are better spread throughout the week over 3 or more days, rather than having them in one evening (often referred to as ‘binge drinking’).
-This is because a larger hit of alcohol in a short time period puts much more strain on your liver.
+Those units are better spread throughout the week over 3 or more days.
+Having them in one evening (often referred to as ‘binge drinking’) put more strain on the liver.
+This is because the liver is dealing with a larger hit of alcohol over a shorter period of time.

 Top tips